-Teaching Programs

-- M.A.

-- K-12 License

-- 5-12 License

-The teaching programs will consider applicants who:

-- Meet the requirements for admission to all master's-level programs in education.
-Submit documentation for approval of content-specific course work and - ☐ Submit documentation for approval of content-specific course work and interview with a content advisor to determine if all State of Minnesota Content Standards have been met in one of the nine academic content areas.

-Certificate in Autism Spectrum Disorders

-The Certificate in Autism Spectrum Disorders will consider applicants who:

-- $\hfill \Box$ Meet the requirements for admission to all master's-level programs in education. - ☐ Submit a copy of current or most recent state or internationally recognized teaching license at the elementary, secondary, or K-12 (or equivalent) level.
+Teaching Programs M.A.
+K-12 License 5-12 License The teaching programs will consider applicants who: ☐ Meet the requirements for admission to all master's-level programs in education. ☐ Submit documentation for approval of content-specific course work and interview with a content advisor to determine if all State of Minnesota Content Standards have been met in one of the nine academic content areas Certificate in Autism Spectrum Disorders The Certificate in Autism Spectrum Disorders will consider applicants who: ☐ Meet the requirements for admission to all master's-level programs in education. ☐ Submit a copy of current or most recent state or internationally recognized as equivalent teaching license at the elementary, secondary, or K-12 (or equivalent) level.
+Gerontology Gerontology Major The gerontology major will consider applicants who: ☐ Meet the requirements for admission to all master's-level programs. ☐ Submit three Admission References from persons capable of evaluating an applicant's potential for success in a graduate program (two professional and one personal). ☐ Submit a current resume that shows a minimum of three years of work and/or volunteer experience.
+The resume should highlight professional or volunteer work with adults over 50 and/or their families. □ Submit a written Statement of Purpose. ☐ Interview with faculty of the program.